MinBZK/nl-wallet/uiautomation/README.md

         2. Platform tools
         3. Android Emulator
         4. Create an emulator device with API version 33 from AVD manager
-5. `iOS`</b> - Install XCode on your machine & download required iPhone/iPad simulators.
+6. `iOS`</b> - Install XCode on your machine & download required iPhone/iPad simulators.
-6. `Allure Report`</b> - Install Allure Report library on your machine.
+7`Allure Report`</b> - Install Allure Report library on your machine.
 Please follow below link to install it on MAC. https://docs.qameta.io/allure/#_installing_a_commandline